 A perfect hash function maps every element to a distinct integer with no collisions — in mathematical terms it’s an injective function.
 A minimal perfect hash (mph) function maps n keys to the n consecutive integers [0, n-1].
 With such a structure we can guarantee a single disk seek while maintaining 100% load in the table, but as we’ll demonstrate later, there are even more advantages.

 Finding such hash functions can be difficult.
-In fact the Birthday Paradox tells us that zero collisions is unlikely even if m is several times larger than n.
-However, recent advances have yielded efficient techniques and quality libraries for generating minimal perfect hashes.
+In fact the Birthday Paradox, described in this Wikipedia article, tells us that zero collisions is unlikely even if m is several times larger than n.
+However, recent advances have yielded efficient techniques (such as described in this abstract) and quality libraries for generating minimal perfect hashes.
 These techniques allow our method to succeed with only a small downside: the resulting hash function itself requires a lookup table of ~2.2 bits per key, so it does not occupy a constant size.
 However, this lookup table is a fraction of the size of a bloom filter and only requires about 26MB for 100 million entries.
 In practice, the size of the lookup table is negligible compared to the size of the data being stored.

 An mph function gives us a mapping from the keys to [0, n-1], but we still need to implement the table.
 In memory, we’d typically just store the data in an array.
 To translate this to offline storage we need to make something explicit that programming language arrays make implicit: memory offsets.
 Our representation is a directory with three files: